DaveBackus/Data_Bootcamp_Book/graphs1.md

 * Approach #2:  Use the `plot(x,y)` function to plot `y` against `x`.
 * Approach #3:  Create figure objects and apply methods to them.

-They call on similar functionality, but rely on different syntax to get it.
+They call on similar functionality, but use different syntax to get it.

 ## Digression:  Graphing in Excel

 Before charging ahead, let's review how we would create what Excel calls a "chart".
 We need to choose:

 * Data.
-Typically we would highlight a block of cells in a spreadsheet.
-Typical data would be in columns with labels at the top, much like a dataframe.
+We would highlight a block of cells in a spreadsheet.
 * Chart type.
 Lines, bars, scatter plots, and so on.
 * `x` and `y` variables.
 Typically we graph some `y` variable -- or perhaps several of them -- against an `x` variable, with `x` on the horizontal axis and `y` on the vertical axis.
 We need to tell Excel which is which.